jgmalcolm/jgmalcolm.github.io/_posts/2016-09-02-surgical-subintern.md

   through chapters.
 An atlas is better than a dense textbook; always a good idea to freshen up on anatomy.

+- **Know when to keep quiet.** If the residents are busily writing notes or doing any kind of work that involves thought, use conversation sparingly so you don't distract.
+Know when it's a bad time to tell that new joke you learned.

 ## Prep before surgery